andersshv/OnlinePOS-TestCase/README.md

 I was thinking about adding more functionality to the program, f.ex. a settings button somewhere, but I struggled with where to put it.
-Also, I like when this primary UI is clean, and doesnt have to much config buttons.
+Also, I like when this primary UI is clean, and doesn't have to much config buttons.
-Another exe-file could access a config/setup program, from where the primaty program could be administered.
+Another exe-file could access a config/setup program, from where the primary program could be administered.
-F.ex. if more groups or products should be added, or the pricing should be adjusted or if the program should be in dark mode, or diskoteque mode, or some other flavours/designs, matching the actual shop.
+F.ex. if more groups or products should be added, or the pricing should be adjusted or if the program should be in dark mode, or discotheque mode, or some other flavours/designs, matching the actual shop.

 Also I was thinking about having some order history that the sales person could pull out.
 But again it should not be too complicated I thought.

 Another thing that could be added by default was minor changes to each product, and maybe some icons for the groups and the products, but I didn't get to that.

-I hope you like the program, anyways :)
+I hope you like the program, anyway :)